OpenNebula/docs/source/advanced_components/ddc/reference/virtual/virtual_objects.rst

 Images
 ------

-To create some images you need to add the following to your provision template:
+To create images you need to add the following to your provision template:

 .. code::